nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `view 2` : Views all the information on the 2nd contact shown in the current list.
+   * `view 2` : Displays all the information on the 2nd contact shown in the current list.

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/06-01-2024` : Adds a contact named `John Doe` to the SocialBook.